 We prioritize local and state issues that affect underrepresented people and communities we serve in Boston.
 We will also support national issues as time permits.
 All policy priorities fall under three main issue areas, set by YWCA USA: Women’s and Girls’ Health and Safety, Women’s Economic Empowerment, and Racial Justice and Civil Rights.

-Currently, we are specifically focused on three issue areas:
+Currently, we are specifically focused on two issue areas:

 - Paid Family/Medical Leave